mcbegamerxx954/tinypatscan/README.md

 - Multithreaded searching
 - Scalar searching

-This crate is mostly made for const patterns
+This crate is mostly made for constant patterns as handling those is more efficient